-We’ve worked with clients in just about every industry — from dancing horses to private equity, higher education, arts and culture, professional services, associations, travel and real estate.
+We’ve worked with clients in just about every industry — from dancing horses to private equity, higher education, manufacturing, consumer goods, professional services, arts and culture, travel and hospitality, associations, and real estate.
 Our specialty is small and medium-sized companies in any stage of operation, from start-ups to 150+ years old companies (that’s right, 150)!

 Our sweet spot?
 Whatever needs to be done.
 Regardless of the client or industry, our successful process remains the same.